wakkihaya/neurotechjp/src/md/en/blog/mr-nakanishi-ucsd.md

 subtitle: 'For this interview, I had the opportunity to talk with Masaki Nakanishi, a Project Scientist at SCCN, a research facility at UC San Diego that conducts world-class research, about his career and the potential of the world record-breaking "SSVEP" technology.'
 datePublished: "2021/5/16"
 bannerPhoto: "/img/mr-nakanishi-ucsd/mr-nakanishi-ucsd.png"
+description:  'For this interview, I had the opportunity to talk with Masaki Nakanishi, a Project Scientist at SCCN, a research facility at UC San Diego that conducts world-class research, about his career and the potential of the world record-breaking "SSVEP" technology.'
 ---

 &nbsp;